SongRoots Summer Camp - July 3rd-July 7th, 2023!

 14) This year seems more expensive than last year.
 Why is that?

-We need to operate camp with reduced capacity this year because of Covid.
+Costs for absolutely everything involved with camp have gone up.
+In addition to that, we also need to operate camp with reduced capacity this year because of Covid.
 As a result, we have had to slightly increase costs.

 15) Finances are tight.
 Is there any way I can barter my fee?